Skip to Content

 Manaslu Circuit

-Length of time: two weeks
+• Length of time: Two weeks

-Camping/ guest house: guest houses
+• Camping or guest house: Guest houses

-Start/ finish: Soti Khola to Dharapani
+• Start to finish: Soti Khola to Dharapani

-Guide/ no guide: As of now, a guide is mandatory for this region.
+• Guide or no guide: As of now, a guide is mandatory for this region.

 2. Makalu Base Camp